shopware/docs/guides/hosting/configurations/framework/samesite-protection.md

 ## Configuration

 Changes to the `cookie_samesite` attribute can be applied to your `framework.yaml`.
-The `cookie_secure` ensures that cookies are either sent via http or https, depending on the request origin.
+The `cookie_secure` ensures that cookies are sent via HTTP or HTTPS, depending on the request's origin.

 ```yml